Skip to main content

 Employees, Customers, and Stakeholder Impact

 Workforce.
 The debtors employed approximately 2,200 people as of the petition date — roughly 500 full-time, 1,400 part-time, and up to 300 seasonal temporary workers.
 Approximately 70 served in corporate roles, with the remainder in retail positions.
-The wages motion states that prepetition wages and salaries owed totaled approximately $5.6 million.
+The Wages Motion states that prepetition wages and salaries owed totaled approximately $5.6 million and that annual compensation levels were approximately $61 million for U.S. employees and $6.2 million for Canadian employees.
+The debtors also reported approximately 60 independent contractors and approximately $330,000 of prepetition contractor obligations.
 The debtors sought authority to continue paying wages and benefits, including medical coverage administered by SPARC through Aetna.

 Customer programs.
 The debtors filed a motion to maintain the Adventure Rewards loyalty program, co-branded credit card, gift card program, refund and exchange policies, and charitable programs through the chapter 11 case.
+The Customer Programs Motion states the loyalty program had approximately 10 million members, with tiered earning rates from three to five points per dollar and merchandise-credit conversion of $5 per 500 points, subject to quarterly certificate limits.
+The same motion states approximately $21 million of gift cards had been issued over the prior three years and approximately $5.2 million of gift cards were typically redeemed annually.
 All store closing sales are final — no returns accepted unless directed by the merchant.

 Canadian proceedings.
-Eddie Bauer of Canada Corporation and 13051269 Canada Inc. operate 24 retail locations across six Canadian provinces.
+Eddie Bauer of Canada Corporation and 13051269 Canada Inc. operate 24 retail locations across six Canadian provinces, as stated in the foreign representative motion.
 The debtors sought authorization for Eddie Bauer LLC to act as foreign representative in ancillary proceedings under the Companies' Creditors Arrangement Act (CCAA) in Ontario.
-CBC reported some inventory had been marked down by at least 60% the week before filing.
+CBC reported 60%+ markdowns in Canadian stores in the week before filing.
 Rosen told BNN Bloomberg: "While the leadership team at Catalyst was able to make significant strides in the brand...those changes could not be implemented fast enough."

 Critical vendors and trade claims.
 The debtors sought authority to pay prepetition claims of critical vendors (up to $2.5 million), foreign vendors ($1 million), 503(b)(9) claimants ($3 million), and lien claimants ($7 million interim, $12 million final).
 Total prepetition trade payables are approximately $35 million.